This section of the AGNA site is devoted to recognizing those who have gone above and beyond in their nursing careers.

 Sandra P. Hirst RN, Ph.D., GNC(C) is an Associate Professor in the Faculty of Nursing, University of Calgary.
 She has held a number of leadership positions in gerontology including: President of the Canadian Gerontological Nursing Association; President of the Canadian Association on Gerontology, and President of the Alberta Association of Gerontology.

 Sandra recently completed a three-year appointment from the Prime Minister to sit on the National Seniors Council.
 Her areas of research and related scholarship focus on abuse and neglect of older adults, and the experiences of older adults who reside in long term care facilities.
 Sandra was appointed as Director of the newly established Centre in the late summer of 2008.

-Sandra received an Honourary Member award from the Alberta Gerontological Nurses Association several years ago and more recently received a Lifetime Achievement award from the College and Association of Registered Nurses of Alberta.
+Sandra received an Honorary Member award from the Alberta Gerontological Nurses Association (AGNA) several years ago and more recently received a Lifetime Achievement award from the College and Association of Registered Nurses of Alberta.